jordanmor/tts-portfolio/README.md

 # TTS Portfolio
 Links to the repositories of all my completed work and work in progress for Tech Talent Select and Tech Talent South

-## Tech Talent Select (The Hartford)
+## Tech Talent Select

 ### Completed Assignments & Labs
 [JavaScript Assignments](https://github.com/jordanmor/tts-js-assignments)
 A collection of all completed JavaScript related assignments for Tech Talent Select, including exercises on:
 - JavaScript language libraries - jQuery, Lodash, Moment, mathjs
 - JavaScript component libraries - Bootstrap, DataTable, Chart.js
+- TypeScript, a strict syntactical superset of JavaScript.
+(Angular is built entirely in TypeScript)
-- JavaScript frameworks including:
+- JavaScript frameworks:
-    - React and Vue (smaller labs)
+  - React and Vue (introductory labs)
-    - Angular, with an introduction to TypeScript (larger labs)
+  - **Angular** (multiple labs)

 [Pie Chart / Masthead](https://github.com/jordanmor/piechart-masthead)
 A TTS assignment to build a piechart and masthead to spec using only CSS & HTML